-We know today that staying properly hydrated is critical to any climber’s success at altitude.
+We know today that climbers must stay properly hydrated in order to operate well at altitude.
 But the research was still in its infancy in the 60s and early 70s.
 Out in Seattle, one restless climber was starting to discover the connection on his own as he climbed Mt.
 Rainier over and over again.

 During his climbs, MSR founder Larry Penberthy noticed a correlation between his hydration level and how well he felt—and functioned—at altitude.